Chives: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Potential Substance Interactions with Chives

-Chives contain a modest quantity of vitamin K, a nutrient that has the potential to interact with blood-thinning medications such as warfarin and reduce the effectiveness of the treatment.
+Chives contain a modest quantity of vitamin K, a nutrient that has the potential to interact with blood-thinning such as warfarin and reduce the effectiveness of the treatment.
 Before considerably increasing the amount of Chives or any food that is high in vitamin K that they consume, if you are a part of the group of those who are taking these types of drugs, you should discuss the matter with their primary care physician.

 Responsible Use of Chives